AndreBee/python-seo-scripts/keyword-research/README.md

-# Keyword suggester built upon Keywordtool.io API
+# Google keyword suggester powered by Keywordtool.io API

 ## What does it do?